 The general answer is it is probably okay.
 There is some risk (ADA, EEOC, privacy) but we think there is less risk that the action will be challenged because of the "pandemic" declaration.
 That said, the general recommendation is to have employees/visitors do an initial questionnaire assessing travel, general health and contact.
 Then, only individuals that can complete the questionnaire satisfactorily will have their temp checked, as others may be sent home based on their inability to answer the questionnaire satisfactorily.
+Remember that taking employees' temperatures does not guarantee that no employee has COVID-19, as some may be asymptomatic.
+Thus, companies should remind employees to be vigilant at all times, and follow CDC guidance, i.e. social distancing and hand washing.
 Jackson Lewis has experience preparing these guidelines/questionnaires for specific clients.
 If anyone wants assistance creating a questionnaire or guidelines for this scenario, please contact GCCA's employment law expert team at Jackson Lewis.